-20 for participants aged Under 18
+– $20 for participants aged Under 18

 The companions of Companion Card holders accompanying a registered person with a disability are FREE.
 Please contact the Event Organizer on 0415448657 in advance to advise that you will be bringing a companion.
 All event regulations will also apply to your companion including the wearing a life jacket unless exempt.

 Any non-rowing or non-paddling passengers aboard any craft will be required to pay the relevant registration fee according to their age unless they are a dog.

 What information is required for participant registration?

 • For all participants and passengers (if any) – First name, last name, address, postcode, suburb, country, state, Date of Birth to determine age group for applicable registration fee, contact telephone number, email address, acknowledgement of suitable fitness to participate safely, contact in case of emergency.

-	• For each boat: Crew name (if applicable), type of boat, preferred course, level of ability and experience in the craft to be used for the event.
+• For each boat: Team/Crew name (if applicable), type of boat, preferred course, level of ability and experience in the craft to be used for the event.

-	Each craft whether for an individual or crew may be assigned a boat number.
+Each craft whether for an individual, family or team/crew may be assigned a boat number.

 I didn’t receive an email for the confirmation of my registration.
 What should I do?

 Where and when can I collect my/our pre-ordered inaugural event T-shirts?

-	If you purchased any inaugural event T-shirts as part of the registration process, you can collect them when you check-in on the day of the event at the Goolwa Aquatic Club, 92 Barrage Road, Goolwa.
-The Check-In will be open from 8am on the day of the event.
+If you purchase an event T-shirt as part of the registration process, you can collect them when you check-in on the day of the event at the Goolwa Aquatic Club, 92 Barrage Road, Goolwa.
+Check-In will be open from 7am on the day of the event.
 Please remember to bring the copy of your confirmed registration/E-ticket and invoice as proof of purchase.

 Is there any storage area for small craft?

 Small boats can be left overnight in the car park next to the GAC.
 Overnight surveillance is not guaranteed.
 Participants leave their trailers and vehicles unattended at their own risk.

 Click here for a map of other nearby boat slips for launching craft.

 What about big boat mooring?